Terminology

 - Some cases may require both parents to create an FSA ID.
 (If parents file taxes separately, both will need the FSA ID.)

-- Parents with NO SSN (Social Security Number) can still create an FSA ID using ITIN (Individual Taxpayer Identification Number) or a knowledge-based identity verification through TransUnion.
-(Strict privacy restrictions for undocumented parents/FSA
+- Parents with NO SSN (Social Security Number) can still create an FSA ID using a knowledge-based identity verification through TransUnion.
+Accounts created without SSNs have limited functionality but can immediately access the FAFSA form.

 - Contributors can apply for an FSA ID now at https://studentaid.gov/fsa-id/create-account/launch.